Orsucci: Angelo of Saint Vincent Ferrer Orsucci

 Angelo Orsucci was born in Lucca on 8 May 1573.
 At only thirteen years old he left his noble family in Lucca on what became an remarkable journey in the name of the holy father.
 He was commonly called the "Saint" and was involved in missionary activities around the world: Mexico, Philippines and Japan.

 Angelo first arrived in Japan in 1618, during the Tokugawa shogunate's era of martyrs.
-He was discovered and jailed for his missionary acts on 13 December 1618.
+He was jailed for his missionary acts on 13 December 1618.
 Angelo sent a letter to his family in Lucca to share the adverse news, with his spirits kept high: "I am very happy for the favor that Our Lord has given me and I would not change this prison with the major palaces of Rome."
-Angelo Orsucci was sentenced to the flames and joined the companions of martyrdom on 10 September 1622, in what was to be known as the 205 Martyrs of Japan.
-Angelo Orsucci received his solemn beatification in 1867 by Pope Pius IX.
+Angelo Orsucci was sentenced to the flames and joined the companions of martyrdom on 10 September 1622 during the Great Genna Martyrdom.
+Angelo Orsucci received his solemn beatification in 1867 by Pope Pius IX as part of the 205 Martyrs of Japan.